nwolisaemmanuel2-zz/transport-tarantool-node/README.md

 - `socket.on('data', cb)` to parse and process responses

 `transport` does `socket.ref()` on request and `socket.unref()` on last awaited response.
 Thus, `socket` prevents `node.js` from shutting down until it receives all responses.

+This is the most common use case, but you can play with `socket` in any